mulesoft-catalyst/platform-tools/generate-asset-details/readme.md

 Scripts to perform common platform related tasks. <br/>
 (**System requirements : Python 2.X**)
+Windows users might get SSL issues while running the script.
+To resolve it, use the below module before running the script.

+**pip install python-certifi-win32**

 This script works only with Cloudhub.
 It works at org level and in its simplest form it takes anypoint credentials and org id.
 Successful execution of script generates 3 CSV files in same folder. ["RuntimeManagerDetails.csv", "APIManagerDetails.csv", "UserDetails.csv"].